 August 10, 2016

-8/10: Clinton, Trump Competitive in Iowa & Ohio… Clinton Leads Trump in Pennsylvania
+8/10: Clinton, Trump Close in Iowa & Ohio… Clinton Up in Pennsylvania

 With a total of 44 electoral votes hanging in the balance in the key battleground states of Iowa, Ohio, and Pennsylvania, Democrats Hillary Clinton and Tim Kaine are closely matched with Republicans Donald Trump and Mike Pence in Iowa.
 The Democrats edge the Republicans in Ohio.
 Clinton and Kaine have a wider lead over Trump and Pence in Pennsylvania.